Digiteum Talks: What You Need to Know About Starting a Career at Digiteum: Part 1

 What is it that impresses candidates during the recruitment process?

 Darya: Our team.
-I think our projects and our team are the major advantages particularly for the candidates in Belarus.
+I think our projects and our team are the major advantages, particularly for highly qualified candidates.
 We have a very high seniority level and we make it clear from the very beginning.
 Candidates see it at interviews – they deal with senior-level questions and touch upon such topics that instantly make them realize they are dealing with a strong tech team.

 Another thing is being a family-type of company, and this is something that really scores points with many candidates.
 Not everyone wants to work at a huge IT company after all.
 Many engineers prefer working at smaller companies and develop relationships within the team.